 If you live in New Milford or the surrounding area, there’s a good chance you’ve already been to the recently opened Zaragoza Restaurant – or, you know somebody who has.
-I feel like we all love a new restaurant in Litchfield County.
-And for us, we especially love when that new restaurant is a tapas restaurant!
 Finally!
 Tapas!
 Dinner without the commitment to one meal.
 Select a bunch of small bites and share (or not) with family and friends.

 Post sponsored by Zaragoza